Find Affordable College Courses

 Full Legal Professions at Cornell University Report

-With a ranking of #7, St John’s University - New York did quite well on this year’s most popular schools for legal professions students working on their master’s degree.
-STJ is a fairly large private not-for-profit school located in the large city of Queens.
+St John’s University - New York landed the #7 spot in the 2023 rankings for the most popular master’s degree legal professions programs.
+STJ is a large private not-for-profit school located in the city of Queens.

 Of the 31 students majoring in legal professions at STJ, 35% are male and 65% are female.